moa2004/moa2004/README.md

 ## Connect with me:

-- LinkedIn: [Your LinkedIn Profile URL]
+- LinkedIn: [www.linkedin.com/in/moamen-gebril-b3791226b]
-- Email: [Your Email Address]
+- Email: [moamengebril5@gmail.com]

 Feel free to explore my repositories and connect with me!
 I'm always open to collaborating on interesting projects and learning new things.